top of page

 What to Wear for Winter Rides

 Happy New Year!
 I hope you're reading this blog because one of your goals this year is to ride your bike more, especially in winter!
 Living in Anchorage, we have a long winter to contend with and sometimes it is difficult to find the motivation to get out in the cold and dark to go for a ride.
 For me, I enjoy rides more when I get my clothing right.
 Comfort is key to making the ride fun!
-This is what works for me but everyone is different so hopefully this gives you a good reference point to find what works best for you.
+This is what works for me but everyone is different so hopefully, this gives you a good reference point to find what works best for you.

 Please keep in mind, this advice is based on riding around trail systems in town.
 Backcountry rides in the winter are very different from trail system rides!
 More planning and gear is required.